witheve/rfcs/proposed/syntax.md

 ##### Commit global

 By default, any changes made to the database are per session.
-This means any facts added to the database are only visible to the session that added them. `Commit` can be optionally followed by the `global` keyword, which indicates that the fenced objects are available globally to all sessions connected to Eve.
+This means any facts added to the database are only visible to the session that added them. `Commit` can be optionally followed by the `global` keyword, which indicates that the fenced records are available globally to all sessions connected to Eve.

 This is useful if you want to create a networked application.
 For our example, I might ask all my friends to write the following query: